zalyoung/gitlab-handbook/content/handbook/engineering/frontend/packages.md

     - `name`, `repo url`, pros and cons
     ```

-3. Ping at least one FE maintainer on the issue to ask for feedback before deciding on a path forward
+1. Ping at least one FE maintainer on the issue to ask for feedback before deciding on a path forward
+1. If the package has been determined to have no security vulnerabilities, set the issue to public.
-4. Decide whether to leave the package in place or replace it with an alternative package
+1. Decide whether to leave the package in place or replace it with an alternative package
-5. If deciding to replace the package, start the MR.
+1. If deciding to replace the package, start the MR.